 Stay in a beautiful, gem of a house, in the best neighborhood in the city!
 The house is large enough to accommodate up to six guests.
 Two blocks from a handful of the best spots in New Orleans, it is a truly special house in a perfect location...(:

 Stay in a classic New Orleans style, "shotgun," house for your upcoming New Orleans vacation.

-LOCATION: Location, location, location.
-The house is located in the coolest, hippest neighborhood in New Orleans, the Bywater.
-The Bywater is a fairly large neighborhood, and the house is located in one of its best little pockets.
-It is conveniently located 1/2 a block from a 24-hour neighborhood corner store (Jimmy's), and also Vaughan's Lounge, where Kermit Ruffins plays every Thursday night.
-There are a number of great bars and restaurants within very close walking distance, including The Joint BBQ, BJ's Lounge, J & J's, Elizabeth's, Bacchanal Wine Shop/Bar, Satsuma Cafe, Maurepas Foods, and many more…The French Quarter is about 1.5 miles away, a very short cab ride, or a nice walk through the neighborhoods.
-(We also offer bicycles to rent which is truly the best way to get around the city!)
+The house is located in the sweetest little pocket of the best neighborhood in New Orleans, the Bywater.
+The Bywater is a fairly large neighborhood, and the house is located in one of its best little strips.
+It is conveniently located 1/2 a block from a 24-hour neighborhood corner store (Jimmy's), and also Vaughan's Lounge.
+There are a number of other great bars and restaurants within very close walking distance, including The Joint BBQ, Bacchanal (wine, bar, live music, courtyard, and excellent food), BJ's Lounge, J & J's, Elizabeth's, Satsuma Cafe, Pizza Delicious, Mariza, Bud Rips, and many more…The French Quarter is about 1.5 miles away, a very short cab ride, or a nice walk through the neighborhoods.
+Also, if you are interested in renting bicycles, we will try and help facilitate it.
+Biking is truly the best way to get around the city!

 Feel free to ask any questions you might have, and hopefully we'll see you soon in New Orleans!

 Guests have complete access to the house and yard, no limitations.

 We will meet guests and show them in at check-in, and that is it.
 We are always nearby and easy to reach if there are any questions, etc.